arx-research/libhalo/docs/halo-command-set.md

 ## Command: get_data_struct

+> [!WARNING]
+> This command is deprecated and may not fully cover for the new features.
+Please switch to `get_data_struct_v2`.
+> This command may be removed in the future.

 Batch retrieve certain public objects from the HaLo tag (like public key values, latch values etc.)

 ### Arguments